pgxn/pgxn-manager/README.md

         PGOPTIONS=--search_path=public,contrib ./Build db

-* Once the databas has been built, if you're running PostgreSQL 9.1, you can drop the "contrib" schema from the template database:
+* Once the database has been built, if you're running PostgreSQL 9.1, you can drop the "contrib" schema from the template database:

         psql -U postgres -d template1 -c 'DROP SCHEMA contrib CASCADE;'